Fibrosis-Inflammation Lab

 About Fibrosis-Inflammation Lab

-Fibrosis-Inflammation Lab is an independent knowledge hub for researchers working on fibrosis and inflammation drug discovery.
+Fibrosis-Inflammation Lab is an independent knowledge hub and CRO selection resource for researchers working on fibrosis and inflammation drug discovery.
 Learn about our editorial policy, coverage areas, and disclosures.

 Our Mission

-Fibrosis-Inflammation Lab is a practical knowledge hub for researchers advancing drug discovery in fibrosis and inflammation.
-We deliver neutral, evidence-based coverage of preclinical models, biomarkers, signaling pathways, and clinical landscapes — grounded exclusively in peer-reviewed literature and publicly disclosed clinical trial data.
+Fibrosis-Inflammation Lab is an independent knowledge hub and CRO selection resource for researchers advancing drug discovery in fibrosis and inflammation.
+We deliver neutral, evidence-based coverage of preclinical models, biomarkers, signaling pathways, and clinical development landscapes — grounded exclusively in peer-reviewed literature and publicly disclosed clinical trial data — and help researchers identify the CROs best positioned to execute their studies by disease area and model.

 About Our Editorial Team